Skip to main content

 1. Open meta/info.json and confirm codebase_version

-2. Verify the directory tree matches that version
+2. Verify the directory tree matches that generation

-3. Confirm tasks, episodes, and media files are present and consistent
+3. Finally confirm tasks, episodes, and video files are complete

 • meta/info.json